-We implemented the approach presented in this chapter in a C++ tool called $TMREXP^2$ and empirically evaluated it on Treiber's stack, Michael&Scott's queue, and the DGLM queue.
+We implemented the approach presented in this chapter in a C++ tool called TMREXP2 and empirically evaluated it on Treiber's stack, Michael&Scott's queue, and the DGLM queue.
 For a base line, we also evaluated a naive stack and a naive queue implementation both of which use a single lock.
-Our benchmarks do not include set implementations since the memory abstraction we built on cannot handle sortedness [Abdulla et al. 2013, 2017]; we stress that this is a shortcoming of the memory abstraction, not a shortcoming of the results we have established in this chapter.
+Our benchmarks do not include set implementations since the memory abstraction we built on cannot handle sortedness [Abdulla et al. 2013 , 2017]; we stress that this is a shortcoming of the memory abstraction, not a shortcoming of the results we have established in this chapter.
 As SMR algorithm we used FL.
 Recall from Section 5.2 that we specify FL with \mathcal{O}{Base} and assume that freed addresses can be accessed safely.

 The findings are listed in Table 6.8.
-They include (i) the size of the explored state space, i.e., the number of reachable views, (ii) the number of interference steps that were performed as well as the number of interference steps that were omitted due to ownership reasoning, and (iii) the running time and result of verification (\checkmark for success and \checkmark for failure).
-Besides the novel ownership reasoning presented in this chapter, we include benchmarks for traditional and no ownership reasoning.
-For traditional ownership reasoning, as done under garbage
+They include (i) the size of the explored state space, i.e., the number of reachable views, (ii) the number of interference steps that were performed as well as the number of interference steps that were omitted due to ownership reasoning, and (iii) the running time and result of verification (\checkmark for success and \checkmark

-2 TMREXP is freely available at: C https://wolff09.github.io/phd/
+2 TMREXP is freely available at: \$\mathcal{C}\$ https://wolff09.github.io/phd/